 The assessed valuation per student is the total of all taxable property values in the District divided by the number of students districtwide.

-Jordan’s assessed valuation per student is $442,815.
-That is about half of the state average.
+Jordan’s assessed valuation per student is $672,662.
+That is a little over half of the state average.

 Tax Yield Per Student